k155cvut/gise/docs/practicals/practical8.md

 A **web feature service** (WFS) refers to a standard protocol for serving geospatial data as vector features (e.g., points, lines, polygons) over the web.
 It allows clients to request specific feature data from a server and perform operations on the data, such as querying, inserting, updating, and deleting features.

-## Assignment: The Cultural Mile Around My University
+## Assignment: The Culture Mile Around My University

-Your task is to create a visualization called *Cultural Mile Around My University*.
+Your task is to create a visualization called *Culture Mile Around My University*.
 You will be performing some GIS skills, cartography and a bit of design.

 *GIS workflow:*